-Set the wrapped salmon fillets in any kind of lipped container– a baking tray, a pie tray- whatever they’ll fit in– so that the juice that leaks out won’t spill all over your fridge.
-Put the whole thing in the fridge, and set something heavy on top, like a cast iron pan or brick.
-(Make sure it’s something that won’t be ruined if it gets salmon juices on it!
-Don’t use, for example, a pineapple– because Eww!– or fine, porous china).
+Set the wrapped salmon fillets in any kind of lipped container (I use a casserole dish), to keep the juice that leaks out from spilling all over your fridge.
+Put the whole thing in the fridge, and set something heavy on top, like a large plastic container full of water, a cast iron pan, or even a brick.
+(Make sure to use something that won’t be ruined from the salmon juices!
+Don’t use, for example, anything edible or fine, porous china.)

 Let the salmon cure in the fridge for 24 hours.
 Take it out, unwrap it, and rinse, rinse, rinse!
 Put the salmon fillets under your kitchen faucet, and rub off all the salt mixture.

 Next, use a fillet knife to thinly slice the lox, moving across the top of the fillet, and parallel to your kitchen counter.
 Slice until you get to the skin, and remove the skin with the final slices.
-The skin will be easier to remove if you cut head-to-tail instead of side-to-side.
+The skin will be easier to remove if you cut with your knife blade parallel to the natural grain of the fish.

 Put the slices of lox into a covered dish, and set back in the fridge for at least eight more hours to allow the flavors to balance out.
 The lox should stay good for about 2 weeks if kept in the fridge.
 Serve it however you want– on a bagel with cream cheese, in a bowl of rice, or just eat it by itself.
 Pat yourself on the back for learning something new, and enjoy your lox!